 - Follow people from your target audience.
-Be careful, choose very targeted accounts to follow and do not get over enthusiastic!
+Be careful, choose very targeted accounts to follow and do not get over-enthusiastic!
 To make this the most efficient Twitter growth method, you have to know the limits and the best practices for the follow-unfollow-method.

 4. Watch your notifications tab

-The notifications tab is where the communication and interaction are happening.
+The notifications tab is where communication and interaction are happening.
 You can see who retweeted, liked or commented on your tweets.
 Watch this carefully and join the conversation when it makes sense.
 This is your best chance of actually building stronger relationships on Twitter.
 And what is even better: you do not have to start all the conversations yourself.
 Simply by watching the notifications tab, you will be able to engage many of your followers.